tmssd/kb/docs/Dev/Soft/Vim/index.md

 + ++tilde++ - toggle case of character beneath the cursor
 + ++"r"++ - replace a character at the cursor position
++ ++r++ - replace characters starting at the cursor position using overstrike cursor, which types over existing characters
 + ++j++ - joins the current line with the next one, or all the lines in the current visual selection
 <br/><br/>